-Are you a fan of 360 degree performance appraisals?
+Are you a fan of 360-degree performance appraisals?
 Does the anonymous nature of the feedback bother you?
 Is periodic, anonymous feedback from leaders, peers, and subordinates a useful staff development tool?

 The process begins with a third party (usually Human Resources) sending out assessment forms to leaders, peers, and subordinates.
-The forms are sent in, gathered, reviewed and summarized for the staff member being assessed.
+The forms are sent in, gathered, reviewed, and summarized for the staff member being assessed.
 Then, the hard part.
 The staff member reads, considers, and responds to their feedback.
 Pretty simple right?

-The truth is no matter how good we are at creating a “speak the truth to one another” culture in the church, there’s always going to be a certain amount of opinion that is not shared.
+The truth is no matter how good we are at creating a “speak the truth to one another” culture in the church, there’s always going to be a certain amount of opinion that isn’t shared.
 There’s always going to be a certain amount of unresolved conflict.
 It’s the human condition.
 We’re all still sinners, remember?

 So what do I say to the people that are thinking, “How do I resolve the conflict if I don’t know who gave me the feedback?”
 Good question!
-I’ve struggled with this question since I was first trained in giving and receiving feedback using 360 degree assessment tools.
+I’ve struggled with this question since I was first trained in giving and receiving feedback using 360-degree assessment tools.

 What do you think?